rooprob/ansible-loopdev/README.md

 Creates loopback disk via losetup on Linux.

-Useful for testing disks without attaching real devices to your instance, for example DRBD.
+Useful for additional disks without attaching real devices to your instance.

 Requirements
 ------------